Odd News Roundup: 'Recovery bus' provides cool relief for S.Korea's COVID-19 testers | Entertainment

 'Recovery bus' provides cool relief for S.Korea's COVID-19 testers

-South Korean health workers staffing COVID-19 testing centers in the summer heat can now take a minute to peel off their heavy protective suits and cool down in government-provided 'recovery buses' equipped with air conditioning, cold water, and snacks.
+South Korean health workers staffing COVID-19 testing centres in the summer heat can now take a minute to peel off their heavy protective suits and cool down in government-provided 'recovery buses' equipped with air conditioning, cold water and snacks.
 South Korea has been battling its largest wave of infections so far, though vaccinations among vulnerable populations and key workers have limited serious cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)